About The California Online Voter

 all need to participate in politics and government.
 CVF is supported with tax-deductible

 contributions, and operates on a modest budget with a small, dedicated staff and

 crew of interns, and governed by a board of directors.
 As a 501(c)3 organization,

-we are required by law to be nonpartisan, and after producing six previous Internet
+we are required by law to be nonpartisan, and after producing five previous Internet

 voter guides, we're proud to say that the organization's independence and fairness

-has yet to be called into question.
+has yet to be questioned.
 We plan to keep it that way.
-More information
+For more information about

 How You Can Help